(Disclosure: Some of the links below may be affiliate links)

 There is one technique that could be useful if you do not know it.
 If you need to put the boards into place, do not use a hammer directly onto it.
 It risks breaking or making a mark into the wood.
 Instead, use another small piece of wood between the hammer and the board.
 It will help a lot.

 The last step was to paint it.
-As I said before, it is not really necessary for a shoe rack.
+As I said before, it is not necessary for a shoe rack.
 But I wanted it to look nicer.
-In fact, we did not paint it.
-But used a stain.
-I really like the look a real wood.
+We did not paint it.
+But we used a stain.
+I like the look a real wood.
 We chose a bit darker stain than last.
 But this time, it is a water-based stain, unlike last time.
 It dries very fast, especially in the sun.
 But you need to apply more layers.
 Here it is after the first layer.

 We wanted to apply two layers in total.
-But since there was a bit more stain at the end, we applied a third layer.
-In the end, it looks really good.
-I wanted something darker but I am still very happy about the result.
+But since there was a bit more stain at the end, we applied the third layer.
+In the end, it looks terrific.
+I wanted something darker, but I am still pleased with the result.

 The biggest lesson I learned with this project is that using guides for the circular saw is helping a lot!
 For this project, I build two guides for the saw.
-And only for one simple project, it is already worth it.
-It is quite simple to make but so helpful!
+And only for a straightforward project, it is already worth it.
+It is quite simple to make, but so helpful!

-Another thing I learned is to always well mix stain before use it!
-We forgot to do it this time and we had different colors on different layers of the stain can.
+Another thing I learned is to always well mix stain before using it!
+We forgot to do it this time, and we had different colors on different layers of the stain can.
 Fortunately, this did not turn out bad with the multiple layers.
 But this is something I will remember next time!